Honors Program Handbook

 Discontinuing Honors Work

 It is imperative that both you and your tutor inform the Registrar's Office as soon as you decide you are not going to pursue honors work.
-You must complete a Senior Thesis/Essay Drop Form (red form), have it signed by your thesis/essay advisor, department/program Chair(s), and the senior class dean, and submit it to the Registrar's Office in order to be officially dropped from the honors candidate list.
+You must complete a Senior Thesis/Essay Drop Form, have it signed by your thesis/essay advisor, department/program Chair(s), and the senior class dean, and submit it to the Registrar's Office in order to be officially dropped from the honors candidate list.

 Late Submission of Theses

 Theses may not be submitted late.
 If you are having problems, contact the Registrar's Office at the earliest possible time.
 Computer problems are absolutely not an acceptable excuse for late submission of a thesis/essay.
 Do not create a final PDF copy at the last minute.
 Create your PDF copy early to make sure your thesis/essay meets margin requirements, tables and footnotes print correctly, the image sizes are not too large, and that your title page is in the proper format.
-To review the full official policy concerning the honors thesis deadline click here.

 Petitions